minetest/minetest/doc/lua_api.md

             -- tiles, overlay_tiles and special_tiles
             -- defined above (outside from variants table).
             { -- Variant number 1.
-                tiles = {tile definition 1, def2, def3, def4, def5, def6},
+                -- this field is reused from above definition if is not specified. tiles = {tile definition 1, def2, def3, def4, def5, def6},

-                overlay_tiles = {def1, def2, def3, def4, def5, def6},
+                -- this field is reused from above definition if is not specified. overlay_tiles = {def1, def2, def3, def4, def5, def6},

-                special_tiles = {def1, def2},
+                -- this field is reused from above definition if is not specified. special_tiles = {def1, def2},
             },
             { -- Variant number 2.